-Find the answers below to all your questions about Solar Water Pumps.
-If you don’t find what you are looking for please contact us and we will be happy to answer your question.
+If you don’t find what you are looking for please contact us via email or WhatsApp at +1570-780-9524.
+We will be happy to answer any questions.

 The rated Static Pressure of our dc water pumps is the pressure the pump can handle.
 It is not the pressure the pump generates.